-- Journal01_mst3k.pdf for the first journal, Journal02_mst3k.pdf for the second, and so forth - Report0102_mst3k.pdf for the first report (incorporating Labs 01 and 02), Report0304_mst3k.pdf, etc.

-and so on, where "mst3k" is to replaced with your computing ID.
+- Journal01_mst3k.pdf for the first journal - Report01 mst3k.pdf for the first report and so on, where "mst3k" is to replaced with your computing ID.

 Your TA may require paper copies for grading, but you are still required to upload the pdf's.